Sand and Spirit: Medicine Bags

 Corrales, New Mexico

 This workshop will be two days of personal and professional growth through exploration of sand, play and ceremony.
 We will use simple art materials and sand tray play therapy to build bridges to the wisdom and guidance that is within each of us.
+This workshop will focus on making and using medicine bags.
 No previous knowledge or artistic skills are required.

 The workshop will help participants to: